interswitch-germany-gmbh/rtcp-react-native/README.md

 Time in milliseconds after which to run `clearOnStart` if enabled.

 * **`channelName`** *`(String) - optional, default: "Push Notifications" - Android only`*
 Currently, RTCP only supports one single notification channel for Android.
-You can define the name of that notification channel as is appears in Androids Notification Settings for your app
+You can define the name of that notification channel as it appears in Android's Notification Settings for your app

 * **`openURL`** *`(Boolean) - optional, default: true`*
 Open URLs attached to the notification when the user opened the app by tapping the notification (uses `Linking.openURL()`).